frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 Branded parchment.

 One watermark, just visible, ghosted along the page.
-It was the Arcane Bursar's own.
-If ink could tell you who owned it, this page would shout of Hemme's gatekeeping.
+It was the Arcane Bursar’s own.
+If ink could tell you who owned it, this page would shout of Hemme’s gatekeeping.

 My fists itched.
 I could feel something slithering into shape, but I had too few pieces.